Cryptocurrency exchange Huobi expands to Turkey

 "We are really excited about the response we received from the Turkish community.
 With their support, we successfully pulled off one of the largest crypto events in Turkey.
 We've already added a Turkish language option to the Huobi Global website and will also be rolling out Turkish language customer support and a Turkish language mobile app," co-founder of Huobi MENA Mohit Davar said.

-Some 18% of Turkish people hold cryptocurrencies, doubling Europeans at 9%.
-The research also shows that only 8% of the Americans hold cryptocurrency while this rate is at 7% for Australians.
+Some 18 percent of Turkish people hold cryptocurrencies, doubling Europeans at 9 percent.
+The research also shows that only 8 percent of Americans hold cryptocurrency while this rate is 7 percent for Australians.

 Huobi, which is reportedly among the 10 largest crypto exchanges in the world by trading volume, processes around $1 billion daily.